 This segment of the unit gets its own fabulous hook, which I learned about from Laura Terrill's ACTFL unit: Keen'v's song Ma vie au soleil.
 I developed a listening guide based on Terrill's suggestions, which focuses students on the difference between "la vie au soleil" and "métro boulot dodo."

 We then read an article about the French school calendar and compare it to our school district with this interpretive activity.
 It's just a simple table, but it requires students to really understand the differences in length of vacations, start and end date, etc. Very naturally, a conversation about which system is preferable ensues.
 Students read a blog in English for homework that describes the French pause café, and we contrast that with the students' habits when visiting Starbucks and Dunkin' Donuts, two popular hangouts.
 Here's the activity to accompany the reading.
-We gather yet more data (albeit very, very soft data...) by reading the results of a survey about teen leisure in France, conducting our own survey in class, and noting the similarities and differences.
+We gather yet more data (albeit very, very soft data...) by reading the results of a survey about teen leisure in France (also check out this IPA based on work by Cécile Laîné), conducting our own survey in class, and noting the similarities and differences.
 I created an interpretive activity for the French survey here.

 From here, we begin to tackle the latter Can-Dos about health and wellbeing.
 They watch a video about screen time and sleep for adolescents and complete an interpretive listening activity (formative), and then read a related article and do interpretive reading activity for it (summative).
 I find that, true to ACTFL Can-Dos, my learners can glean a lot from an authentic resource when they're already familiar with the topic.
 We hold a graded conversation on the topic and students share information as well as personal experiences.
 To delve more deeply into health, students work in groups to read about one health topic and share it with the class during a wellness fair.
 Their research came mostly from the MangerBouger.fr website.
 Here are the project directions and rubric, and notetaker for students to use during the fair.